 The Illinois estate tax is imposed on a decedent's estate before distribution to heirs.
 Until 2003, the amount of this tax was equal to the "state tax credit" allowed by the Internal Revenue Code against each estate's federal estate tax liability, if any.
 An estate too small to have federal estate tax liability also had no Illinois estate tax liability.
 But a 2001 federal law phased out the federal credit over 4 years, which would effectively have ended Illinois' estate tax by 2005.
-In 2003 the General Assembly responded by 'decoupling' the Illinois estate tax from the federal tax, making it what it would have been if the 2001 change had not taken place.
+In 2003 the General Assembly responded by 'decoupling' the Illinois estate tax from the federal tax-making it (during the years 2003-2009 only) what it would have been if the 2001 federal change had not taken place.
 But in place of the former credit for state death taxes, the Internal Revenue Code now allows any state death tax on an estate to be deducted from the estate before federal estate tax is applied to it-which is similar to the deduction of state income taxes paid when calculating federal taxable income.

 The General Assembly did follow Congress in one respect, by allowing the maximum estate that can pass free of Illinois estate tax (formerly \$1 million) to rise to \$1.5 million in 2004 and 2005, and \$2 million in 2006-2008.
-The amount free from federal estate tax is \$3.5 million in 2009, but remains \$2 million for Illinois estate tax purposes.
+The amount free from federal estate tax was \$3.5 million in 2009, but the amount free of Illinois estate tax remained at \$2 million (subject to a reduction in the adjusted taxable estate for any "qualified terminable interest property" as defined in the Internal Revenue Code).

 The federal estate tax, and the Illinois estate tax, exempt all property left to a decedent's surviving spouse-including the decedent's interest in any property the spouses owned jointly.
 Only the amount of an estate that passes to persons other than the surviving spouse is taxed.
 For all estate assets going to such other persons due to a death in 2007 or 2008, the first \$2 million was free of federal (and Illinois) estate tax.
-The federal estate tax rate for persons dying in 2007 or 2008 was 45% on the excess over that \$2 million.
-For persons dying in 2009, the amount free of federal estate tax is \$3.5 million, with a 45% rate on amounts exceeding that level; but as noted, the amount free of Illinois estate tax is still \$2 million.
+For persons dying in 2009, the amount free of federal estate tax was \$3.5 million, and a 45% rate applied to anything exceeding that level; as noted, the amount free of Illinois estate tax remained at \$2 million.

-The federal estate tax is currently set to be repealed in 2010, but then to reappear in 2011 at the rates that were in effect before passage of the 2001 law phasing it out.
-If Congress makes no change by then, the first \$1 million of an estate will be free of federal tax.
-The tax will apply to any estate over \$1 million, with a rate starting at 41% and rising to 55% on any excess over \$3 million.
+The federal estate tax was repealed as scheduled at the end of 2009, and had not been reinstated by publication time.
+If there is no change in the law, it will reappear in 2011 at the rates that were in effect before the 2001 law phasing it out.
+Under those rates, the first \$1 million of an estate will be free of federal tax.
+The tax will apply to any estate over \$1 million, with a rate starting at 41% and rising to 55% on any excess over \$3 million

-If the federal estate tax ceases (temporarily) to exist in 2010 as is currently scheduled, and the General Assembly does not change the Illinois Estate and Generation-Skipping Transfer Tax Act, no Illinois estate tax will apply to estates of persons dying in 2010.
-But starting in 2011, Illinois estate tax will again be equal to the "state tax credit" allowed by the Internal Revenue Code against each estate's federal estate tax liability before enactment of the 2001 law phasing it out.
+Since the federal estate tax has temporarily ceased to exist in 2010, and the Illinois tax is based on the (currently nonexistent) federal credit, no Illinois estate tax now applies to estates of persons dying after 2009.
+Starting in 2011, if no change is made, the Illinois estate tax will again be equal to the "state tax credit" allowed by the Internal Revenue Code against each estate's federal estate tax liability before enactment of the 2001 law phasing it out.